Ski Insurance: Advice and Tips for your ski holiday

-Personal Liability has become more important in our increasing litiginous culture.
-Collisions do occasionally happen on the piste, and law suits are more common than they used to be and can be for very large sums – ensure that your insurance policy covers this adequately.
-Of course, the main reason that you might need to make an insurance claim on a ski holiday is because of Injury and the costs associated with that.
+Personal Liability has become more important in our increasing litigious culture.
+Collisions do occasionally happen on the piste, and lawsuits are more common than they used to be and can be for very large sums – ensure that your insurance policy covers this adequately.
+Of course, the main reason that you might need to make an insurance claim on a ski holiday is that of Injury and the costs associated with that.

 Book quickly and securely online with great deals from Chaletline.
 Great value holiday insurance from a brand you can trust

 The overall rate of injuries has dropped by 50% and broken legs have decreased by 95% since the 70s.

 A US study showed that for every 1000 ski visits, about three will result in an injury serious enough to require immediate medical attention.
 (Incidentally, their study compared this to an incidence of 30/1000 for tennis.)
 They concluded that for the average skier, skiing 14 days a year, the individual chance of injury was 14%.

 In both skiing and snowboarding, beginners suffer almost three times more injuries than more experienced participants.
 And teenagers have the highest overall rate of injury.

 You do not want to have to foot the cost of an accident yourself: the cost of being air-lifted from the piste on a mountain in France to a local hospital could set you back £2500, according to the Ski Club of Great Britain.
 In the US and Canada, it could cost you up to £9000.

 You should ensure you are aware of the limitations of your cover and assess if it’s suitable for you and your group particularly if you're going to do anything slightly unusual such as toboganning, snowshoeing, heli skiing, ice skating or other non-skiing activities.